 The board of supervisors must appoint a county board of health [lowa Code §331.321(1)(c)].
 The health board consists of five members, one of whom must be a licensed physician under lowa Code chapter 148. [lowa Code §137.105(1)(d)].
+In 2020, a bill was passed that allows for a physician assistant or a nurse practitioner to serve on a local board of health in the physician slot.
 Members serve without compensation, but may be reimbursed for necessary expenses in accordance with rules established by the state board or the applicable jurisdiction [lowa Code §137.105].